 In Niger, the risk of malaria transmission varies by geographic region, with the entire population of 21.5 million people at risk of malaria.
 Six percent of the population lives in the hypo-endemic zone in the North, which covers the Sahara Desert and has episodic malaria transmission; 41% of the population lives in the meso-endemic zone in the Sahelian region where transmission is two to four months; and 53% of the population lives in the hyper-endemic zone in the South, with malaria transmission longer than six months.
 The malaria parasite species Plasmodium falciparum causes the majority of infections.

 Malaria continues to be a leading cause of illness and death in Niger, particularly among children under the age of five.
-In 2018, the country reported about 2.8 million confirmed cases of malaria, compared to a World Health Organization (WHO) estimate of 7.7 million cases.
-At the same time, out of an estimated 17,200 malaria deaths, about 2,300 were reported due to malaria while the WHO estimate was 17,200 malaria deaths.
+In 2018, the national health information system reported about 2.8 million confirmed cases of malaria, compared to a World Health Organization (WHO) estimate of 7.7 million cases.
+During this same time, Niger reported 2,300 deaths due to malaria while the WHO estimate was 17,200 malaria deaths.

 In 2015, Niger instituted a national health policy aimed at improving the equity and quality of care by increasing access to health services for vulnerable people such as women, children, disabled people, and rural populations, while also exempting mothers and children under five years of age from health user fees.